EternityForest/pavillion/security.md

 ## security setup process

+## Summary

+The client sends a challenge response containing a 16 byte random value, and it's client ID, and the selected cipher.

+The server sends a challenge response containing the server's nonce, signed with the appropriate key for that client.
+The client records this nonce, and no longer accepts it in challenge responses, to avoid replay attacks.

+The client now knows that nonce goes to a trusted server.
+It sends an info packet signed with the PSK containing the nonce, which functions as the server's challenge.
+This packet also contains the client nonce, which unlike the server's is per-session and doesn't change until the client reboots.

+The info packet also contains the clients counter value, and the server does not accept packets older than this after setup.

+The client sends using a key derived from the PSK and it's nonce, meaning that if there are multiple servers listening on a multicast port, they can use the same key to recieve data.

+The server's key is additionally derived from the server's nonce.
+Only one response per server nonce is allowed.
+Because of this, servers must be able to track multiple sessions with different nonces, or else there may be issues with multiple clients trying to connect.

 ### Nonce Request(Client to server, Security opcode 1)
 When a client wants to send a message to a server, it first sends a Nonce Request, which is simply a message with counter 0 followed by a single 1 byte as the opcode, then the client's 1 byte cipher number, then the client's 16 byte Client ID, then a 16 byte challenge.
 Servers recieving this should reply with a PSK Nonce if the cipher number specifies PSK encryption,